nixn/pdns-etcd3/README.md

 `prefix` is optional and is empty by default.

-`reversed-names` controls, whether the domain names in the data are in normal or in reversed form (like in PTR records).
+`reversed-names` controls, whether the domain names in the data are in normal or in reversed form (like for PTR queries).
 The value is a boolean and accepts the following strings:
 `y`, `n`, `yes`, `no`, `true`, `false`, `on`, `off`, `1` and `0` (case-insensitive).
 The default is `false`.